 Once again the two would go out and try to sell Superman.
 But the new version got rejected again and again.
 One editor who rejected some of Siegel's earlier work told him "What you got to do kid, is come up with a comic strip that is absolutely sensational."
 Upon seeing 4 weeks of Superman strips the same editor shook his head and replied "The trouble with this kid, is that it's too sensational.
 Nobody would believe it."
 Bell Syndicate told them, "We are in the market only for strips likely to have the most extra-ordinary appeal, and we do not feel Superman gets into this category."
 United Features said that Superman was "a rather immature piece of work."
 Other editors seemed interested in Superman, but would still reject Joe and Jerry's work.
 They often worried that they would go and do a watered down version of Superman.
 There were other times when Superman almost did get published but for some reason or another it didn't work out.

 But Joe and Jerry were not worried.
 They had become comic book pro's getting low paying jobs doing work for publisher Major Malcolm Wheeler-Nicholson and The Comics Magazine.
-The Major was interested in publishing Superman but Joe and Jerry turned down his offer because they thought Superman should be in a better company.
+The Major was interested in publishing Superman but Joe and Jerry turned down his offer because they thought Superman should be in a better company, as the Major was having financial difficulties.
 One small newspaper wanted to Jerry to do a daily serial of action stories featuring Superman.
 But both Joe and Jerry turned this down as well because they felt prose stories wouldn't fully produce the excitement that Superman was supposed to bring.
 They felt only a comic strip/book style story would be the best for Superman.

 Still working for McClure Syndicate, Max Charlie Gaines and his assistant Sheldon Mayer saw a comic strip submission.
 The young Sheldon Mayer was very enthusiastic about the strip even though the Syndicate was not.
 Charlie still had to keep those presses rolling and was offering a cheap deal to Donenfeld if he would print more comics using his printer.
 Donenfeld at first didn’t accept it because he didn’t have enough material to print.
 The two made a deal of doing more comics if Gaines would go out and find stuff to print.
 With the encouragement of Sheldon Mayer, Gaines would send over the Superman submission to National Allied Publications.
 Editor Vin Sullivan used it not because they thought the strip was anything special, but because it was different and they needed something, anything for the new comic book as it was close to deadline.
 The series was called Action Comics.